mnallamalli97/commaAI2018/README.md

 # commaAI2018
 This is my solution and report for the 2018 internship at Comma AI.
-My entire solution is in the answer.py file.
+My entire solution is in the `answer.py` file.
-If you would like only my deliverable, it is in test.txt as requested by the challenge description.
+If you would like only my deliverable, it is in `test.txt` as requested by the challenge description.

-ORIGINAL FRAME:
+INERT ORIGINAL FRAME

+## High level Design:

 1. I am cropping image to remove black spots and crop out sky